Percina shumardi: Response to turbidity

 The river darter relies on frictional contact with the substratum to maintain its position while minimizing its energy usage.
 The river darter's enlarged pectoral fins help create negative lift and increase the friction between its body and the ground to counteract turbidity.
 As current speed increases, the river darter, like many lotic fishes, increases its frictional contact with the river bottom by releasing gasses from its swim bladder, which increases its density and keeps it near the river bottom.

 Management

 The abundance of the River darter in the Mississippi River and tributaries indicates that it is not extremely sensitive to turbidity and water pollution.
 However, the river darter does require deep swift water habitats, which are quickly disappearing with flood control and river impoundment programs.
 Darters are at risk to pollution due to their small sizes and benthic breeding and feeding habitats that can be heavily modified by pollution.
 Somewhere between one half and one third of all darter species are considered to be at risk of extinction.
 In order to protect the river darter, rivers need to be restored and maintained in their natural state with intact flow patterns.
-River darter abundance is best rt surveyed in the summer, when water levels are typically at their lowest.
+River darter abundance is best surveyed in the summer, when water levels are typically at their lowest.